Rooted in Community.

 Dear Neighbor,

-Denton is more than just where I live—it’s the place that gave me a foundation of community and a real sense of home.
+Denton is more than just where I live.
+It’s the place that gave me a foundation of community and a real sense of home.
 Over the last 20 years, I’ve seen our city grow and change.
 I’ve also seen how a divided leadership can stand in the way of the progress we all deserve.

 As a licensed clinician, my career is built on the promise of active listening and finding a pathway forward, even when the conversations are difficult.
-I’m not here to represent a single faction; I’m here to amplify the voices of all my neighbors—from the small business owners on the Square to the families struggling to keep up with rising costs.
+I’m not here to represent a single faction; I’m here to amplify the voices of all my neighbors.
+From the small business owners on the Square to the families struggling to keep up with rising costs.

 I invite you to be a part of this conversation.
 Whether you have a specific policy idea, a concern about our infrastructure, or just want to know more about my vision for a thriving Denton, my door is always open.